chrisallenmoore/sveltekit-pouchdb-couchdb-todos/README.md

 - Reactive data
 - Beautiful UI

+## TODO
+- [ ] Add user authentication using CouchDB
+- [ ] When added, todos are attached to a user id
+- [ ] Only allow users to view their own todos

 ## Give it a whirl

 Once you've cloned or downloaded the project, install dependencies with `npm install` (or `pnpm install` or `yarn`), then start a development server: